 As pointed out in Section 1.4 above various layout alternatives were initially considered by the proponent, ultimately resulting in the final layouts.
+As such only the no-go alternative will be discussed below.

 4.2.1 No - Go Alternative